Why Use Golang for Your Next Project?

 Go is a compiled language.
 Compiled programming languages are generally fast because they translate source code directly to machine code.

-For the computers processing Go syntax, they’re well-able to read and return the functions you’re running.
+For the computers processing Go syntax, they’re able to read and return the functions you’re running.

-You already know how it feels when you’re loading something on you’re computer and it’s taking its sweet time to make an appearance.
+You already know how it feels when you’re loading something on your computer, and it’s taking its sweet time to make an appearance.
 It’s beyond frustrating.

 smile face using golang